Idokoken/mbrailway2/README.md

 #  MBrailway Website

 ## Usage
-This is a reservation and ticketing system website/application where users can book, cancel, and view tickets.
+This is a reservation and ticketing system website/application where users can book, and view tickets and admin can manage bookings.

 ## Description